rvalitov/zabbix-php-fpm/README.md

 The setup is finished, just wait a couple of minutes till Zabbix discovers all your pools and captures the data.

 # Testing and Troubleshooting
-## Check autodiscovery
+## Check auto discovery
-First test that autodiscovery of PHP-FPM pools works on your machine.
+First test that auto discovery of PHP-FPM pools works on your machine.
 Run the following command:

 ```console
 root@server:/etc/zabbix#bash /etc/zabbix/zabbix_php_fpm_discovery.sh